mlswg/mls-protocol/draft-ietf-mls-protocol.md

 joiner is provided an inaccurate data for these fields, then its external Commit will have an incorrect `confirmation_tag` and thus be rejected.

-The information in a GroupPublicState is not deemed public in general, but applications can choose to make it available to new members in order to allow External Commits.
+The information in a PublicGroupState is not deemed public in general, but applications can choose to make it available to new members in order to allow External Commits.